Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/genus-app-services-installation--step-by-step.md

 **Step 7 - Completed Installation**

-When you receive the message _"You have successfully completed the Genus App Services Installer!"_, click **Finish** to close the wizard.
+When you receive the message _"You have successfully completed the Genus Services Installer!"_, click **Finish** to close the wizard.

 **Next Steps**

-After Setup completes the installation, you must configure Genus App Services.
-For more information, see [Configure Genus App Services](../../../installation-and-configuration/configure-and-maintain-genus-server.md).
+After Setup completes the installation, you must configure Genus Services.
+For more information, see [Configure Genus Services](../../../installation-and-configuration/configure-and-maintain-genus-server.md).